Hermitage Museum: Dependencies

 In recent years, the Hermitage launched several dependencies abroad and domestically.

-Hermitage Amsterdam

-The dependency of the Hermitage Museum in Amsterdam is known as the Hermitage Amsterdam, and is located in the former Amstelhof building.
-It opened on 24 February 2004 in a small building on the Nieuwe Herengracht in Amsterdam, awaiting the closing of the retirement home which still occupied the Amstelhof building until 2007.
-Between 2007 and 2009, the Amstelhof was renovated and made suitable for the housing of the Amsterdam Hermitage.
-The Amsterdam Hermitage was opened on 19 June 2009 by President Dmitry Medvedev and Queen Beatrix of the Netherlands.

 Hermitage-Kazan Exhibition Center

 The Hermitage dependency in Kazan (Tatarstan, Russia), opened in 2005.
 It was created with support from President of the Republic of Tatarstan Mintimer Shaimiev and is a subdivision of the Kazan Kremlin State Historical and Architectural Museum-Park.
 The museum is situated in the Kazan Kremlin in an edifice previously occupied by the Junker School built in the beginning of the 19th century.

 Ermitage Italia, Ferrara

 Following the prior experiences in London, Las Vegas, Amsterdam and Kazan, the Hermitage foundation decided to create a further branch in Italy with the launch of a national bid.
 Several northern Italian cities expressed interest such as Verona, Mantua, Ferrara and Turin.
 In 2007, the honor was awarded to the city of Ferrara which proposed its Castle Estense as the base.
 Since then, the new institution called Ermitage Italia started a research and scientific collaboration with the Hermitage foundation.